 What makes Duck and Waffle so cool?
-Well, there’s a great British menu, served 40 storeys up with amazing views of London.
+Well, there’s a great British menu, served 40 stories up with amazing views of London.

 Then there’s the fact that it literally never closes.
 Looking for some delicious food and amazing views at 3am?
 Of course you are – Duck and Waffle has you covered.